 Vertical ridges caused by aging

 Just as the skin may show signs of aging, the fingernails and nail beds may also start to change with age.
-The nails themselves may also:
+The nails themselves

 - become thicker or thinner